 Candidates who, after submitting an Application to Teacher Education, have not taken coursework in a two year time span, must reapply to the program by completing a new Application to Teacher Education and must meet current program requirements.

 Candidates must meet requirements of Policy G.2 Disposition Assessment of Initial and Advanced Candidates

 Admission to teacher education is not based solely on the above criteria.
 Other factors such as a history of repeating course(s), dispositions, etc. will also be considered.

-* TECS 290 Introduction to Instructional Technology will be a prerequisite course for admission to the teacher education program beginning with the Fall 2015 admissions.
+* TECS 290 Introduction to Instructional Technology (changing to TECS 301 beginning Fall 2015) will be a prerequisite course for admission to the teacher education program beginning with the Fall 2015 admissions.
 If not already taken, candidates need to take this

 course Spring 2015 or Summer 2015 to be admitted to the program for Fall 2015.